ppy/osu-wiki/news/2024/2024-09-17-performance-points-star-rating-updates.md

 ### Minor changes

-- A [fix](https://github.com/ppy/osu/pull/28337) submitted by [spaceman_atlas](https://osu.ppy.sh/users/3035836) to remove rounding of the slider velocity multiplier on juice streams which resulted in some shifting of difficulty & performance values.
+- A [fix](https://github.com/ppy/osu/pull/28337) proposed by [spaceman_atlas](https://osu.ppy.sh/users/3035836) to remove rounding of the slider velocity multiplier on juice streams which resulted in some shifting of difficulty & performance values.

 ## osu!mania

 ### Adjusted LN value scaling to address overweighted LN maps

-A [slight adjustment](https://github.com/ppy/osu/pull/24109) to LN values submitted by [Hydria](https://osu.ppy.sh/users/808176) has been made to difficulty calculation in an effort to bring overweighted LN maps to more acceptable values.
+A [slight adjustment](https://github.com/ppy/osu/pull/24109) to LN values proposed by [Hydria](https://osu.ppy.sh/users/808176) has been made to difficulty calculation in an effort to bring overweighted LN maps to more acceptable values.
 Most LN patterns are nerfed as a result of this change.

 There are 2 particular changes to LN-specific bonuses that have resulted in this nerf: